bendalab/plottools/docs/starter.md

 fig, ax = plt.subplots()
 ```

-`ax` is then a single matplotlib axes.
+Then `ax` is a single matplotlib axes.
 This is a plot, a coordinate
 system in which you can draw and annotate your data:
 ```
 ax.plot(t, x)